-Criteria to be examined by investigating judges when considering whether length of provisional detention reasonable: Include effective length of detention;
+Criteria to be examined by investigating judges when considering whether length of provisional detention reasonable:

-length of detention in relation to nature of crime; physical and psychological consequences of detention on detainee; complexity of case and investigations; and conduct of entire procedure.
-Additionally, relationship between length of time defendant spends in detention and diligence displayed conduct in investigations is relevant.
+Include effective length of detention; length of detention in relation to nature of psychological crime; physical and consequences of detention on detainee; complexity of case and investigations; and conduct of entire procedure.
+Additionally, length relationship between defendant spends detention and diligence displayed conduct in of investigations is relevant.

 KHIEU SAMPHAN CASE: PROVISIONAL DETENTION EXTENSION AND REQUEST REFUSAL APPEAL, ECCC, PTC, 3 Jul 2009, paras.
 68-70.
+KHIEU SAMPHAN CASE: APPLICATION FOR IMMEDIATE RELEASE, ECCC, TC, 26 Apr 2013, para 32 (noting the accused may have more reason to flee the closer it gets to the end of the trial).